AndrewDGood/mViewer/README.md

-Python mViewer uses Montage (C executables/library) for the back-end processing, Python for command-control (with the ability to insert additional user-defined processing at will), and Browser window (with Javascript controls) for interactive display, controlled from Python.
+Python mViewer uses Montage (C executables/library) for the back-end processing, Python for command-control (with the ability to insert additional user-defined processing at will), and a Browser window (with Javascript controls) for interactive display.
+Both the Montage processing and the browser are controlled from Python.

 From the Montage repository docs (https://github.com/Caltech-IPAC/Montage):